 In an effort to bring advanced technical training to area residents, Missouri State University-West Plains, the South Central Career Center and the City of West Plains have joined forces to develop the Greater Ozarks Center for Advanced Technology (GOCAT).
 Through GOCAT, residents can complete degree and certificate programs in technology or participate in customized training opportunities.

-The Center is intended to provide advanced, hands-on manufacturing training to individuals, from high school age through adulthood, that are looking to expand their skills in a technical field.
-These degrees are designed to match the skills needed by employers to fill high-wage, high-skill positions in a growth industry.
+The Center is intended to provide advanced, hands-on manufacturing training to individuals, from high school age through adulthood, who are looking to expand their skills in a technical field.
+Emphasis areas of training include manufacturing technology, alternative energy and technology management.
+These degrees are designed to match the skills needed by employers to fill high-wage, high-skill positions in a growth industries.

 Employment in these job sectors in South Central Missouri is expected to grow by 8.5% by 2022 with 28.5% coming from new growth.
 Average salary is $40,108.
-Top employers and industry partners are DRS Technologies, Armstrong, Perennial Energy, Caterpillar, Arlee, Regal and Eminence Manufacturing, Inc.
+Top employers and industry partners are DRS Technologies, Armstrong, Perennial Energy, Caterpillar, Arlee, Regal and Missouri Sun Solar.

 Missouri State-West Plains has a wide variety of programs and courses to improve productivity in business and industry.
 Our Workplace Employability Skills certificate provides the opportunity for students to develop interpersonal skills, problem-solving, ethical decision making and communication skills.
 Additional programs in leadership, computer applications and customer service are just a sampling of other training we can provide.

 For more information on tuition and fees for one of the academic programs, contact the admission office.
 Financial aid may be available.
-If you have a group of employees to train or a particular challenge for your business, contact Sheila Barton for more information.
-We offer value added, affordable training customized for your needs.
+If you have a group of employees to train or a particular challenge for your business, contact Project Director Sheila Barton for more information.
+We offer value-added, affordable training customized for your needs.